Glycogen in humans: structure, role, localization, and energy yield

 The central priming protein glycogenin and phosphate groups are covalently bound to the polysaccharide chain.[1]

-The branch points are introduced by α-1,6 glycosidic bonds, that occur approximately every 8-12 residues, again with an oxygen atom acting as a bridge between the two carbon atoms, in this case, C-1 and C-6, and with an average chain length of about 13 residues in mammals.
-Because each branch ends in a non-reducing residue, there are n+1 non-reducing ends in the molecule, where n is number of chains, but only one reducing end to which glycogenin is linked.
+Branch points are introduced by α-1,6-glycosidic bonds, which occur approximately every 8–12 residues, again with an oxygen atom bridging the two carbons (C-1 and C-6), and with an average chain length of about 13 residues in mammals.
+Because each branch terminates in a non-reducing residue, there are n + 1 non-reducing ends in the molecule, where n is the number of chains, but only one reducing end, to which glycogenin is linked.[13]

-Unlike proteins and nucleic acids, polysaccharides are synthesized without a template, resulting from the addition of monosaccharides or oligosaccharides to the growing structure.
-In addition, because branches occur without a precise localization, molecules with the same mass will not necessarily have the same structure.
-Hence, for each type of molecules there are different chemical structures.
-Moreover, glycogen isolated from different biological sources exists as a population of molecules of different sizes.
-Therefore, the best way to describe its chemistry is to define the distribution of the molecular masses, and the average frequency with which branches occurs and their average length.
+Unlike proteins and nucleic acids, polysaccharides are synthesized without a template, through the addition of monosaccharides or oligosaccharides to the growing chain.
+Furthermore, because branching occurs without precise localization, molecules with the same mass do not necessarily share the same structure.
+Hence, for each type of molecule, there are multiple chemical structures.[3]

 • hydrogen bonds;